AntonioNRodrigues/SecurityProject/README.md

 3) criar truststores dos clientes []
 //export do certificado a partir da keystore do servidor
-// este cetificado tem a chaeve publica do servidor. keytool -exportcert -alias myGitServer -file myGitServer.cer -keystore .myGitServerKeyStore
+// este cetificado tem a chave publica do servidor. keytool -exportcert -alias myGitServer -file myGitServer.cer -keystore .myGitServerKeyStore

 //import do certificado para a truststore do cliente